 They start with a vision.
 Clients know what Pure Barre stands for.
 It’s a place where “women share a sense of community, in which they are inspired and empowered by each others’ fitness and lifestyle goals.”
 This kind of transparency attracts and retains the right people—in this case, people who care about their health and about each other’s well-being.
 They respect each other, thrive on challenge, and cheer each other on while they work toward a common goal.

 Their people are authentic.
 Pure Barre owners and instructors embody the values.
 They are fit, friendly, and caring.
 When they aren’t teaching, they often are beside clients at the barre, groaning, shaking, and rolling their eyes.
 The message is clear: They are there for you and in it with you.
-They are the best at “walking the talk” as any group I’ve had the pleasure to work with.
+They are better at “walking the talk” than any group I’ve had the pleasure to work with.

 They use a common language.
 Pure Barre has a mantra and supporting terms: Lift, tuck, and burn.
 Burning is good, shaking is better.
 The smaller the move, the bigger the change.
 The size of the move?
 No more than an inch, the size of a paper clip.
-There is no chance of misunderstanding, because all instructors reinforce the same basic points using the same words, defining and demonstrating techniques and positions until they become second nature.
+All instructors reinforce the same basic points using the same words, defining and demonstrating techniques and positions until they become second nature.

 They provide personalized coaching and frequent praise.
-Pure Barre instructors demonstrate techniques and positions and then concentrate on clients, moving from person to person while they call out cues.
+Pure Barre instructors concentrate on clients, moving from person to person while they call out cues.
 When they see a problem, they correct it in the moment–straightening a leg, adjusting a hip, or deepening a tuck–but they also love to catch clients doing something right.
 When your hamstring is cramping and you want to quit, a quick “Awesome focus, Jean” or “Perfect form, Kathy” keeps you going.
 Praise feels good and hearing others praised motivates everyone to work harder.
 Veterans appreciate it just as much as the greenest recruit.

 They set—and celebrate—challenging goals.
 Every new Pure Barre client has a goal from the very first day—complete 100 classes.
 Milestones matter, recognized by rituals like “signing the barre,” segments of ballet barre mounted on the lobby wall solely for that purpose.
 Clients can expect their photo on Facebook, a congratulatory message on the mirror in class, and a pair of sticky socks in Pure Barre red—the only color that must be earned.
 Similar celebrations mark 250, 500, and 1,000 classes.
 It may sound silly, but it works.

-Although engagement has a reputation for being complicated and time-consuming, these techniques are simple and can be adapted easily into effective ways to motivate any workforce.
+Although engagement has a reputation for being complicated and time-consuming, these techniques are simple and can be adapted to motivate any workforce.
 All you have to do is substitute “manager” for “instructor” and “employee” for “client” and then identify goals and activities that fit your environment.

 A clearly communicated vision and challenging goals; standards, and values that show respect; and an approach that incorporates coaching, fun, and recognition have as much power in the workplace as an exercise studio.
 In fact, the next time you need an engagement refresher to “shape up” your managers, consider sending them to a Pure Barre class.
 They will experience first-hand the ways good managers build exemplary teams.